The Habit of Bible Study

 And boy, my little heart, boy, is just like missing her so bad.
 I was trying to live for Jesus and I was doing pretty good, but boy, I was missing her.
 And then I'd get a letter.
 Oh, my goodness.
 We had a post office box that we'd ride together.

-I was staying in a house with several other men, and we go get let.
-And I would get a letter regular.
+I was staying in a house with several other men, and I would get a letter regularly.
 And soon as I'd open the post office box, it would have letters to all of us in there because we just had one box.
 And it would smell up the whole box with perfume.
 And the other guys would be like, oh, he got another one.

 He got another letter from Robin.
 And I would not open it in the car because them boogers would be wanting to like, what's it say?
 Like, no, it's none of your business.
 And it would be like a thick one too, you know, and it would be like seal with a kiss on the outside with the.
 Where she, like, kissed it.